Vikings outlast Rodgers, Packers 34-31 on game-ending FG

+MINNEAPOLIS (AP)Much to coach Mike Zimmer’s consternation, the Minnesota Vikings have made quite the habit of these white-knuckle, high-stress finishes.

+All that experience must be paying off.
+They deftly followed the winning formula for beating Green Bay by making sure Aaron Rodgers was on the sideline at the end and not on the field.

-MINNEAPOLIS (AP) — Greg Joseph made a 29-yard field goal as time expired to give the Minnesota Vikings a 34-31 victory over the Green Bay Packers on Sunday, finishing a classic back-and-forth with Aaron Rodgers by making sure the three-time NFL MVP didn’t get to touch the ball last.
+Greg Joseph made a 29-yard field goal as time expired to give the Vikings a 34-31 victory over the Packers in a classic back-and-forth with their division rival and longtime nemesis.

+”You know how they say, `Sunday is fun day?’
+It’s not, at all,” an exhausted Zimmer said after the game was decided on the final snap for a sixth time in 10 games.
+The Vikings (5-5) have won three and lost three of those.

-Kirk Cousins passed for 341 yards and three touchdowns for the Vikings (5-5), who watched yet another game come down to the final play after Rodgers threw three of his four touchdown passes in the second half.
+The only team in the NFL this year to hold a lead of seven or more points in every game, all but one of Minnesota’s games have been decided by one score.
+Kirk Cousins passed for 341 yards and three touchdowns to help the Vikings stay a step ahead of Rodgers for most of the afternoon.

-Unable to practice much at all this week because of a toe injury, after missing much of the first half of the month with COVID-19, Rodgers finished 23 for 33 for a season-high 385 yards.
+Rodgers finished 23 for 33 for a season-high 385 yards for the Packers (8-3).
+After missing time earlier to COVID-19, Rodgers was unable to practice much this week because of a toe injury.

+”It’s very, very painful.
+I got stepped on in the first half, and that kind of activated all the symptoms that I was having,” Rodgers said. ”It’s going to be another painful week next week, and then hopefully I can get healed up during the bye.”

-Justin Jefferson had eight receptions for 169 yards and two scores, including a third-down catch against rookie Eric Stokes that Cousins delivered for a 23-yard touchdown while being decked on a blitz by Darnell Savage.
+Justin Jefferson had eight receptions for 169 yards and two scores for the Vikings, including a third-down catch against rookie Eric Stokes that Cousins delivered for a 23-yard touchdown while being decked on a blitz by Darnell Savage.
 Dalvin Cook ran in the 2-point conversion to make up for an earlier missed extra point by Joseph.

 When the Vikings regained the ball, Cousins nearly cost himself the comeback by slightly underthrowing Jefferson, whom Savage darted in front of to intercept the ball.
 He bobbled it on the way down, though, and a replay review overturned the call.